git-town/git-town/README.md

 [Open an issue](https://github.com/Originate/git-town/issues/new)
 or - even better - get down, go to town, and fire a feature-tested [pull request](https://help.github.com/articles/using-pull-requests/) our way!
-Check out our [development guide](/documentation/development.md) to start coding.
+Check out our [contributing guide](/CONTRIBUTING.md) to start coding.